André Kole: Early life and career

-Personal life
+Personal life and death

-Kole's late wife, Alice Jean Gurtler, died at age 38 from brain cancer.
+Kole's wife, Alice Jean Gurtler, died at age 38 from brain cancer.
 She was known by the stage name, Aljeana.
-He notes on his website that he does not perform the classic trick of pulling a rabbit from a hat because he is allergic to rabbits.
+He noted on his website that he did not perform the classic trick of pulling a rabbit from a hat because he was allergic to rabbits.
 He is the father of illusionist Tim Kole.
+Kole died on October 17, 2022, at the age of 86.

 Notable awards

 In 1955 he received the annual Al Sharpe Award for Originality in Presentation from the Texas Association of Magicians.